Ly0n/awesome-robotic-tooling/README.md

 # Awesome Robotic Tooling [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-Just a bunch of powerful robotic resources and tools for professional development with ROS in C++ with a touch of autonomous driving.
+Just a bunch of powerful robotic resources and tools for professional development with ROS in C++ with a touch of autonomous driving and aerospace.

 > [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) - about the concept of software tooling